Computers doing the thinking

 By Michael Lawton

-Stay tuned as we continue this artificial intelligence discussion and focus on the safety concerns surrounding autonomous vehicles.
+We continue this artificial intelligence discussion and focus on the safety concerns surrounding autonomous vehicles.